smartsupp/smartsupp.github.io/_docs/examples/export-to-3rd-party-system.md

 ## How it works

 Copy of all finished chat conversations, missed conversations and offline messages is sent in JSON format in real-time to a URL of your choice.
-You can then process all Smartsupp conversations on your server and import it to a 3rd party system of your choice (CRM, help desk etc.).
+You can then process all Smartsupp conversations on your server and export it to a 3rd party system of your choice (CRM, help desk, ...).

 ## Activate POST hook